The Translation Company Group - Dallas Office

 - 1.13 million workforce is in the city

 - 46 stations – This is the biggest light rail network in the United States

-- 6,500 miles of bus routes that are linked to the railway network
+- 6,500 miles of bus routes are linked to the railway network

 - Over 100,000 growth of city population since 2010

-- 9 corporate headquarters that are listed in Fortune 500
+- Nine corporate headquarters that are listed in Fortune 500

 Cost of Living

-The cost of living in the city of Dallas is reasonable as compared to the West and East Coasts.
+The cost of living in Dallas is reasonable compared to the West and East Coasts.
 The city does not charge any personal or corporate income tax.
-However, there is a sales tax of 6.25%, save for on prescription drugs and food.
+However, there is a sales tax of 6.25%, save for prescription drugs and food.

-The housing costs in Dallas are approximately equal to the city of Atlanta, which means the average home value in Dallas is roughly $166,100.
+The housing costs in Dallas are approximately equal to Atlanta, which means the average home value in Dallas is roughly $166,100.
 The property tax in the city is $2.93 per $100.
 The prime middle-class residential areas in Dallas include Richardson, North Dallas, and Plano.

 Cultural and Recreation Attractions

 There are a lot of cultural and leisure attractions in Dallas.
 Every day there are over 100 live performances across the city.
-The Dallas Arts District is spread across 60 acres of land and is one of the biggest downtown arts district in the nation.
+The Dallas Arts District is spread across 60 acres of land and is one of the nation's biggest downtown arts districts.
 The city of Dallas has everything in terms of recreation, ranging from amusement parks, 50,000 acres of parks, and professional sports to a zoo, numerous museums, an aquarium, etc.

 In a recent report, Texas was ranked as the number one state in the United States for small businesses, wherein Dallas was awarded an A+ grade.
 This was reported by Thumbtack, which is an online project service.
-The report was amassed on the basis of basis of 12 chief areas, including tax, zoning, licensing, and setting up a new business.
+The report was amassed based on 12 chief areas, including tax, zoning, licensing, and setting up a new business.